-Beyond the quarter end, the Council's Waste and Recycling Facility at Altens East, operated by Suez, suffered a severe fire on 8 July 2022.
-The forecasts contained in this report were supplied before this event had occurred.
+As highlighted last quarter, the Council's Waste and Recycling Facility at Altens East, operated by Suez, suffered a severe fire on 8 July 2022.
+The forecasts contained in this report have been updated to take account of the known implications, which relate to contractual relationships between the Council and Suez, and there remains contractual matters that have been reflected as Contingent Liability in Appendix 1.
 The fire has implications for the Council balance sheet in respect of the impairment of asset value, and I am assured that insurance is in place to address the damage that has been done and reinstatement of the facilities.
 Insurance excess means cover is provided above £250,000, the excess will be funded by the Insurance Fund in the first instance.